 Consider that some markets can only support a leader and a strong runner-up.
 For example, Starbucks and Dunkin’ Donuts are the leading coffee shop chains.
 Can you name the third leading company?
 The point here is that if the corporation you are considering investing in is not a leader in its markets, it will have a difficult time sustaining itself over time.

 4. Look for rising sales and profits

 As investors, we win when stock prices go up.
 They go up when profits go up.
 The best method for raising profits is to raise sales!
 Rising sales means that consumers want more and more of what the company produces.
 Therefore, it is critical that the company have a track record for increasing both sales and profits.
-You can check this using the Financials tab at any good investment site.
+You can check sales and profits by clicking the Financials tab at any good investment site.

-5. Look for companies in industries that have a high barrier to entry
+5. Look for industries that have a high barrier to entry

 Some industries require massive amounts of resources to enter.
-For example, to create a new car company that can compete with established brands like Toyota and Ford will require billions of dollars.
-If you invest in a successful car company, you have the comfort of knowing that there won’t be waves of companies entering the business.
-We say that the automobile manufacturing business has a high barrier to entry.
+For example, to create a new commercial airplane manufacturing business will require billions of dollars and as much as a decade to get off the ground.
+If you invest in Boeing or Airbus, you have the comfort of knowing that there is unlikely to be a new competitor entering the industry.
+We say that the airplane manufacturing business has a high barrier to entry.
 FYI, analysts refer to a well-protected company as having a “moat” (yes, like around a castle).

 Now, consider what it takes to develop a cell phone app: A computer, some technical skill and hours dedicated to programming the app.
 Because an app can be created with minimal investment, we say that app development has a low barrier to entry.
 This explains why there are so many apps and why it’s so difficult for app developers to get any attention for their creations.